The Effect of Foreground Galaxies on the Estimation of the Hubble Constant from Type Ia Supernovae: Results

 In this section, we assess the impact of incorrect host galaxy assignments and the corresponding redshift error presented in Section \ref{sec:mismatching_statistics}.
 We estimate $H_0$ twice using the same SN sample and following the method described in Section \ref{sec:method}.
-For the first estimation, we assign to each SN the redshift of its true host galaxy, assuming that no obstructed SN is mismatched to a foreground galaxy.
-For the second estimation, we assign the redshift of the foreground galaxy to all SNe that are matched to a foreground galaxy during the implementation of the matching algorithm developed by \cite{Gupta2016}.
+For the first estimation, we assigned to each SN the redshift of its true host galaxy, assuming that no obstructed SN was mismatched to a foreground galaxy.
+For the second estimation, we assigned the redshift of the foreground galaxy to all SNe that were matched to a foreground galaxy during the implementation of the matching algorithm developed by \citet{Gupta2016}.
 These represent $\sim 2.9\%$ of the sources in our simulated catalogue at $z > 0.5$.

-The estimates for $H_0$ and $\Omega_{\text{m}}$ resulting from these two estimations are shown in Figure \ref{fig:mismatching_MCMC_cornerplots}, and the values of the central parameters with their corresponding uncertainties are reported in Table \ref{tab:Mismatching_MCMC_results}.
-Comparing these estimates reveals that the incorrect host galaxy assignment of obstructed SNe Ia leads to underestimating $H_0$ and overestimating $\Omega_{\text{m}}$.
-More specifically, the $H_0$ estimate from the sample with mismatched SNe is $ \sim 1.3 \%$ lower than that obtained from the control case.
-In their latest measurement, the SH0ES team reached a sub-percent level on each of the error components, which combined to a total error of $1.35 \%$ \cite{Riess2021}.
-This total error is of the same order of magnitude as the shift in $H_0$ find here to be caused by SN host galaxy misidentification.
-Accounting for this effect is therefore already relevant given the precision of current $H_0$ estimates.
-Moreover, this bias is bound to gain significance in the coming years as our measurement accuracy improves and our observations extend to higher redshifts with instruments like the James Webb Space Telescope (JWST), which is beginning to detect SNe Ia at $z > 2$ that are expected to progressively be incorporated into our cosmological analyses \cite{Pierel2024, Vinko2024}.
+The estimates for $H_0$ and $\Omega_{\text{m}}$ resulting from these two estimations are shown in Figure \ref{fig:mismatching_MCMC_cornerplots}.
+The comparison of these estimates reveals that the incorrect host galaxy assignment of obstructed SNe Ia causes us to underestimate $H_0$ and overestimate $\Omega_{\text{m}}$.
+More specifically, the $H_0$ estimate from the sample with mismatched SNe is $ \sim 1.3 \%$ lower than that obtained from the control case (which corresponds in absolute terms to a difference of $\sim 0.86 \,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1}$).
+In their latest measurement, the \textit{SH0ES} team reached a sub-percent level on each of the error components, which combined to a total error of $1.35 \%$ \citep{Riess2021}.
+This total error is of the same order of magnitude as the shift in $H_0$ found here to be caused by SN host galaxy misidentification.
+The \textit{SH0ES} analysis mainly concerns SNe much below $z = 0.5$ where mismatching is less likely (see Figure~\ref{fig:mismatching_vs_z}), and they can benefit from the fact that many of their SNe have direct spectroscopic redshifts to check for this systematic.
+It is apparently already relevant to account for this effect, however, based on the precision of current $H_0$ estimates: \citet{Carr2022} visually inspected all low-redshift and some moderate-redshift SNe in the sample and reported six examples with ambiguous host assignment, which is roughly in line with our expectation.
+Moving forward, this systematic is bound to gain significance in the coming years as our measurement accuracy improves and our observations extend to higher redshifts.